joa-quim/GMTjl_doc/documentation/modules/lines.md

 symbols and text patterns.

 This module is a subset of `plot` to make it simpler to draw line plots.
 So not all (fine) controlling parameters are not listed here.
-For the finest control, user should consult the `plot` module.
+For the finest control, user should consult the \myreflink{plot} module.

 Parameters
 ----------